 Although a guide with the word “ultimate” in the title may dissuade potential readers due to its high-reaching claim, I strongly suggest picking up and following this guide.

-Written by Theodore Panagacos, a change management expert and former management consult, the book guides readers from the absolute beginning – creating a process – all the way through to the final stages of process optimization, and leaves no stone unturned.
+Written by Theodore Panagacos, a change management expert and former management consultant, the book guides readers from the absolute beginning – creating a process – all the way through to the final stages of process optimization, and leaves no stone unturned.

 Suffice to say, it is the ultimate guide.
 This is a book that I’d whole-heartedly recommend to any burgeoning students of BPM.